hfpmatheus/hfpmatheus/README.md

 ## Short description:

 Hey there!
 I'm Matheus.
 My goals are to increase companies revenue and reduce their costs through data products.
-For that, I'm always pushing myself to learn more developing personal Data Science projects.
-All of them are detailed here. 🙂
+For that, I'm always pushing myself to learn more through developing personal Data Science projects.
+All of them are detailed here, on my repositories. 🙂

 <div align="center">
   <a href="https://github.com/hfpmatheus">